Subscribe

 1. Usage (e.g. number of users, amount of data, tickets/month)

-2. Functionality (e.g. “tiers” that include more features, integrations, service, governance)
+2. Functionality (e.g. “tiers” that include more features, integrations, service, compliance)

 The rule is that customers ought to pay more only if they’re getting more value.
-Then it’s “fair” and sensible, at least Utility and not contrary to Love, and certainly not Coercion from my WTP framework.
-So for example it makes sense for Support Ticket Desk Software to charge more if more reps are using it, or if they want additional features like AI responses.
+Then it’s “fair” and sensible, at least Utility and not contrary to Love, and certainly not Coercion (from my WTP framework).
+For example it makes sense for Support Ticket Desk Software to charge more if more reps are using it, or for additional features like AI responses.

 Q4: Are acquisition channels saturated?

 With positive NRR, you can turn back to the question of new customers.
-If the rate of new customers arriving has stalled—or even sagged—you’ll want to address that.
+If the rate of “new customers arriving per month” has stalled—or even sagged—you’ll want to address that.

-Marketing campaigns naturally do this: Reach a threshold, then start to sag.
-I have covered this in detail, with realistic models and many real-world examples, and the explaination for why it happens, in this article about exponential growth.
+In fact, stalling and sagging is what marketing campaigns naturally do.
+I have covered this in detail, explained through realistic models and supported by real-world examples, in this article about exponential growth.

-One thing you can do is accept a lower ROI.
-Of course we don’t like over-paying for new customers, but in the long run it can be worthwhile spending more to grow.
+Another thing you can do is accept a lower ROI.
+Of course you don’t like over-paying for new customers, but in the long run it might not be a waste of money.
 This is especially true with positive NRR, because customers will grow over time, which means you can spend more up-front.
-This can create a cash-flow problem, but sometimes that can be counter-acted with annual plans.
+This can create a cash-flow problem; annual plans can counteract that.

 The next obvious thing to do is: Find more channels.
-If you have only one, this makes sense.
-If you’re at scale, and already have multiple, it is still worth experimenting to find another, but it’s likely you have reached total saturation.
+If you have only one, this is almost surely the next step.
+If you’re at scale, and already have multiple, it is worth experimenting to find another, but it’s more likely you have reached total saturation.
+There are a finite number of positive-ROI marketing channels.

-More likely, you’ll need to find something completely new.
+More likely, you’ll need to find a completely new technique for finding—or even creating—new customers.

 For example, Hubspot hit a growth plateau when selling directly to customers (through multiple channels).
 The way they solved it was with a dramatically different channel: Reselling through agencies.
 It took years before that effort was making a material impact on growth rate, but then it became fully ½ of their total growth: